SUI-Components/sui/packages/sui-lint/Readme.md

 It provides:

-* Same js and sass style of code accross all company.
+* Same js and sass style of code across all company.
 * Linting rules a reference package, not duplicated linting config in every project.
 * Implemented as a reusable CLI.